South Brighton railway station, Adelaide

-South Brighton railway station is a former railway station on the Seaford line in Adelaide, South Australia.
-It was located about 15.8 kilometres from Adelaide station.
-The station closed in 1976, and was demolished shortly after, A newer station was built 200 metres to the south of that station in the same year.
-The old subway that went below the old station was in use until the early 1990s, but has now been filled in and replaced with a ground level passenger walkway.
-Adjacent to the old station is a disused delicatessen (now residential) building that served the station's passengers, and then the local population until the early 1990s.
+South Brighton railway station is a former station on the Seaford line in Adelaide, South Australia.
+It was opened in 1934, and was located about 15.8 kilometres from Adelaide station.
+After the extension of the line to Christie Downs in 1976, the station was closed, and was demolished shortly after.
+The rebuilt Brighton railway station, 200 metres to the south, was opened in the same year.

+A subway under the old station remained in use until the early 1990s, but was then filled in and replaced with a ground-level passenger walkway.
+Adjacent to the old station is a disused delicatessen, now a residential building, that served the station's passengers, and then the local population until the early 1990s.